AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/binaries/build_openjdk_9.md

 $ bash configure --with-boot-jdk=/usr/lib/jvm/jdk1.8.0 --disable-warnings-as-errors
 ```

-`/usr/lib/jvm/jdk1.8.0` - can differ in your case, please download JDK 8 at least from the [site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) [dead-link]. **It is recommended to use this JDK as it is better tested and free from any changes you might have made to the local copy of the OpenJDK8 sources & images.**
+`/usr/lib/jvm/jdk1.8.0` - can differ in your case, please download JDK 8 at least from the [site](http://www.oracle.com/technetwork/pt/java/javase/downloads/jdk8-downloads-2133151.html). **It is recommended to use this JDK as it is better tested and free from any changes you might have made to the local copy of the OpenJDK8 sources & images.**

 If you are building on MacOSX (e.g. 10.9.0 or above), you might need to install XQuartz from this [site](http://xquartz.macosforge.org/landing/) and include the following options to run configure